Vasanth-p/finalinter/README.md

 ---

 ## 🤝 **Acknowledgments**
-A big thank you to the entire team for their dedication and hard work in bringing this project to life! 🙌
+This project was developed as part of the second-round evaluation for Madura Coats.
+It represents my dedication to delivering a comprehensive and efficient inventory management solution.
+The work showcases my ability to apply technical skills and problem-solving to real-world business challenges. 🙌

 ---